pwgbots/linny-r/README.md

 `Linny-R` should contain two JSON files `package.json` and `package-lock.json` that should **not** be removed, or you will have to re-install Linny-R.
+It should also contain the launch script.
+On a macOS machine, this will be the shell script `linny-r.command`, on a Windows machine the batch script `linny-r.bat`.

+All other software is contained in the `node_modules` directory.
+It comprises two Node.js packages: `@xlmdom` and `linny-r`.

-The `linny-r` directory should also contain this file `README.md`, the files `server.js` and `console.js` that will be run by Node.js, and the sub-directory `static`.
+The `linny-r` package directory should contain this file `README.md`, the files `server.js` and `console.js` that will be run by Node.js, and the sub-directory `static`.
 This `static` directory should contain three HTML files:

 * `index.html` (the browser-based GUI)
 * `show-png.html` (to render SVG diagrams as PNG images)